JanetLouG/SucculentCalander/README.md

 # full-stack

 Application that allows users to keep track of plants and watering schedules.
-To view current plants, visit the Garden page.
-To add new plants, visit the Shop page.
+To view current plants or create new plants, visit the Garden page.
+To add more plants, visit the Shop page.
 To create watering schedules, visit the Calendar page.
+To see plant info pages, click the Info button.

+###

 Built using a "standard" yet modern full-stack TypeScript web-application template using React/Vite on the frontend and Express on the backend, bundled with Turborepo.